apache/geode-examples/putall/README.md

 ## Steps

-1. From the `geode-examples/putall` directory, build the example and run unit tests
+1. From the `geode-examples/putall` directory, build the example and run unit tests.

         $ ../gradlew build

-2. Next start the locator and two servers
+2. Next start a locator, start a server, and create a region.

         $ gfsh run --file=scripts/start.gfsh

-3. Run the example to create entries in the region
+3. Run the example to put entries into the region.

         $ ../gradlew run

-4. Kill one of the servers

-        $ gfsh -e "connect --locator=127.0.0.1[10334]" -e "stop server --name=server"

-5. Run a gfsh query, and notice that all the entries are still available due to replication

-        $ gfsh -e "connect --locator=127.0.0.1[10334]" -e "query --query='select e.key from /example-region.entries e'"

-6. Shut down the system:
+4. Shut down the system.

         $ gfsh run --file=scripts/stop.gfsh